 What your property taxes support

 Average residential contribution per month (for typical dwelling with an assessed value of $399,200)

-Mail delivery of tax notices started May 30, 2019.
-Property taxes are due by 4:30 p.m. on Friday, June 28.
-Late payment penalty charges apply after June 28, unless you are on the monthly plan.
+Mail delivery of tax notices will start in late May.
+Property taxes are due by 4:30 p.m. on Friday, June 30.
+Late payment penalty charges apply after June 30, unless you are on the monthly plan.
 If you have not received your tax notice, or if you have questions, please call 403.762.1230 or email firstname.lastname@example.org.

 The Town of Banff accepts payment of taxes through a variety of means.
 We also offer a payment plan to pay taxes monthly through automatic withdraws.

 Sign up for the Tax Installment Payment Plan and pay monthly.
 The Town will make automatic withdrawals from your bank account of a pre-determined amount.
 Learn more about this program and how to sign up.

 The Town of Banff is exploring all opportunities to support residents and businesses during the COVID-19 crisis and the financial hardship it is causing some people in our community.